LyfeOnEdge/github_updater/README.md

 # github_updater
-a script for python applications to grab their updates from github releases
+A python module / git submodule for python applications to grab their updates from github releases